 How does anaphylaxis cause shock?

-Massive histamine release causes systemic vascular dilatation, causing a huge drop in BP
+Massive histamine release causes systemic vascular dilatation and leaky capillaries

 What is neurogenic shock?

 Injury to the CNS which causes loss of vascular tone, so blood flow is altered

 I.e spinal injury?

 How would you manage septic shock?